sunkhesvarapuravikumar12345/sunkhesvarapuravikumar12345/README.md

-👩‍💻 About Me
+👩‍💻 About Me:
-I'm Ravi Kumar Sunkhesvarapu, born in Andhra Pradesh, India, and now living in United States.
+I'm Ravi Kumar Sunkhesvarapu, born in Andhra Pradesh(India), and now living in United States.

 - 🔭 I’m working as a Cloud Engineer
 - 📚 I'm currently Learning Kubernetes and new Technologies related to Cloud/DevOps Field.